sainath0246/Basic-numerical-computations-with-python/README.md

 # Basic-numerical-computations-with-python
- print list of prime numbers ,print list of  even numbers in the given range
+ print list of prime numbers ,print list of  even numbers in the given range, print  GCD and LCM of numbers given...